Swift

 Date: Thu, 15 Mar 2023 07:31:32 GMT

-When copying an object, if successful, the query returns a response with code 201.
+When copying an object, on success, the request returns a response with code 201.

 HTTP/1.1 201